What is Universal Credit?

 DWP complaints procedure

 The formal complaints process for all complaints regarding operational delivery, as set out in the DWP Complaints Procedure.
-The guidance includes consideration of UC complaints, and sets out the escalation process.
+The guidance includes consideration of Universal Credit complaints, and sets out the escalation process.
 Although the complaints procedure refers to Jobseeker's Allowance (JSA) it is open to landlords.

 In summary, the process to follow is: